Handling Non-Receiptable Donors and Donations

 An example of a non-receiptable donation would be if the donor is actually purchasing something of value for the money they gave you.

 An example of a non-receiptable donor, at least in Canada, is another charity or foundation - you are not supposed to give them official charitable receipts.
+(More generally, for Canada, this applies to what the Canada Revenue Agency calls a "qualified donee".)

 Non-Receiptable Donations

 Sometimes you receive donations that should not be included in a charitable receipt.
 Most commonly, this would be because the donor has already received a receipt from a 3rd party source, such as an Internet charitable donation service.
 Or, it could be a donation to you from another charity, or another type of income that you are recording, such as membership dues, that are not eligible for tax deductions.
-Finally, it could be a donation that is so small that your policy is to not issue receipts for that small an amount.
+It could be a donation that is so small that your policy is to not issue receipts for that small an amount.

 There are two ways to prevent a specific donation from ever being included in a receipt, either of which is sufficient.

-1.Use any Category value that is exactly "Non-Receiptable" or starts with "NR " or ends with " NR" (like "General NR" or "NR General").
-These values are set up with the Maintenance à Donation Categories window. ("NR" is an abbreviation for "Non-Receiptable".)
+1.Use any Category value that is exactly "Non-Receiptable" or starts with "NR " ("NR", plus a space), or ends with " NR" (a space, plus "NR").
+Some examples are "General NR" or "NR General".
+(Do not include the quotation marks in the Category name!)
+These values are set up with the Maintenance ⇒ Donation Categories window. ("NR" is an abbreviation for "Non-Receiptable".)

 2.Select one of two special values available in the Cheque No / Paid By field for the donation: "Non-Receiptable" or "Pre-Receipted".
 (You can select them from the drop-down list of options for that field.)
 Both "Non-Receiptable" and "Pre-Receipted" have exactly the same effect.
 Both are provided because you may feel that one or the other covers the situation of a given donation more accurately.